ocean-tracking-network/node-manager-training/_episodes/04_workflow_gitlab_dbeaver.md

 Please contact OTN if you need any of the following information:

 - Conn Name: this is customizable - what is the name of this connection?
 Something like `fact-link-to-migramar` is informative.
-- Host: this will be something like `matos.asascience.com` for the DB you are trying to connect to (not your Main db).
+- Host: this will be something like `matos.asascience.com` for the DB you are trying to connect to (i.e. not your own Node db host).
-- Port: this will be the port required to connect to the remote DB (not your Main db).
+- Port: this will be the port required to connect to the remote DB (not your Node db).
-- DB Name: this will be the name of the database you are trying to connect to (not your Main db), something like `ucd_db`.
+- DB Name: this will be the name of the database you are trying to connect to (not your Node db), something like `ucd_db`.
 - User/Password: the username and password of the DBLink user for your database.
-Not your personal information.
+Not your own node admin's connection information.

 Once you have saved your new DBLink connection, you can create another.
 Continue until you have established connections to all remote Nodes.